saikumar10900/task-manager-react-app/README.md

-In this project, I built a task manager that provides you note down your daily tasks, works.
+In this project, I built a task manager that provides you note down your daily tasks, plans to work accordingly.
 You can keep track of your daily activities.

 Provided functionalities